Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = WIP =
+- Added a new option to empty the shopping cart from the cart page.
 - The remove item icon in the cart now uses an SVG icon for better performance.

 = 5.0.5 =